pivotal/skenario/docs/concepts.md

 fixed slices of time.
 In DES terminology this is a "fixed-interval" simulation, alternatively "continuous-time" simulation.

-Next-event simulation has critical performance advantages.
-Simulations with very precise time do not need to be slower than simulations with imprecise time.
+Being able to skip ahead has performance implications.
+Simulations of events in very precise time do not need to be slower than simulations with imprecise time.
-Runtime scales with the order of all events to be simulated, rather than with the time-precision of the simulation.
+Runtime scales with the number of events to be simulated, rather than with the number of events multiplied by the time-precision of the simulation.

 Also convenient is that a DES model can allow events to be scheduled both before and during the simulation execution.
 This is particularly useful in setting up arrivals into the simulation from the "outside".
 For example, all the Requests that will arrive during a simulation are added to the schedule before the simulation scenario begins to execute.

+In Skenario, simulation begins at time zero (the Epoch) and changes occur with nanosecond resolution.

 It is important to note that there is no parallelism in the design.
 In each pass through the simulation loop, time appears "frozen" until the relevant Movement has